jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 All this means there is no going back.
 So, not only is every place in the Universe unique, but so is every moment.

-Albert Einstein called it space time.
+Albert Einstein inspired scientists called it space time.
 This term combines the three dimensions of space we saw in the game board (length, width, height) with the dimension of time into a single, interconnected four-dimensional continuum.

 And this is our game clock.